-Any adjustment to the Time/Division knob (41) automatically returns the oscilloscope to normal (internal) clock operation.
-Alternatively, the External Time Base can be switched OFF by selecting Inactive in the special modes menu.
+Any adjustment to the Time/division knob (45) automatically returns the oscilloscope to normal (internal) clock operation.
+Alternatively, the External Time Base can be switched OFF by selecting Inactive in the Special Modes menu.

-Continuous Sequence Mode
+Continuous Sequence Mode This is a special form of sequence acquisition.
+It continuously stores waveforms in segmented memory as long as triggers are received.
+Once triggering stops, the user can inspect the last N waveforms (where N is the number of segments selected in the Special Modes menu).
+The number of waveforms stored may be selected by pressing the Modify # Segments button (6).
+The acquisition of waveforms can only be started by using the Start Continuous Sequence button (9).
+Pressing the Sequence button (31) during acquisition terminates the Continuous Sequence Mode and allows the user to view the last N waveforms.

-This mode of operation is a special form of sequence acquisition and continuously stores waveforms in segmented memory as long as triggers are received.
-Once triggering stops, the user can inspect the entire contents of acquisition memory to inspect the last N waveforms (where N is the number of segments selected in the Special Modes menu).
-The number of waveforms stored may be selected by pressing the # Segments Modify button (6).
-The acquisition of waveforms can only be started by using the Start Continuous button (9).
-Acquisition of waveforms will continue until no more triggers are received.
-The user can then inspect the waveforms by pressing the Sequee button (28).
-Pressing the Sequee button during acquisition terminates the Continuous Sequence Mode and allows the user to view the last N waveforms.
-Note: In this mode of operation, if the trigger rate is high (7500 triggers/second), the oscilloscope may appear to freeze in operation.
+Note: In this mode of operation, if the trigger rate is high (>500 triggers/second), the oscilloscope may appear to freeze in operation.
 If this happens, remove the trigger source and normal response will be restored.